oracle/python-oracledb/doc/src/api_manual/pool_params.rst

 .. attribute:: PoolParams.max_lifetime_session

-    This read-only attribute is an integer that determines the length of time (in seconds) that connections can remain in the pool.
-If the value of this attribute is *0*, then the connections may remain in the pool indefinitely.
-    The default value is *0* seconds.
+    This read-only attribute is the maximum length of time (in seconds) that a pooled connection may exist since first being created.
+A value of *0* means there is no limit.
+Connections become candidates for termination when they are acquired or released back to the pool, and have existed for longer than ``max_lifetime_session`` seconds.
+Connections that are in active use will not be closed.
+In python-oracledb Thick mode, Oracle Client libraries 12.1 or later must be used and, prior to Oracle Client 21, cleanup only occurs when the pool is accessed.

 .. attribute:: PoolParams.max_sessions_per_shard